BaiGanio/company-house/README.md

 ***
 - _Data fetching is performed via .NET Core API which feeds from data stored in a SQL database_
 - _API could be live tested at this address -> [https://test-bgapi.azurewebsites.net/swagger/index.html](https://test-bgapi.azurewebsites.net/swagger/index.html)_
+  - result is list of companies which contains `name` from the search box in their own names

   <a href="https://raw.githubusercontent.com/BaiGanio/company-house/matser/readme-files/api-swagger.gif">
     <img src="https://raw.githubusercontent.com/BaiGanio/company-house/matser/readme-files/api-swagger.gif" />
   </a>